Chat with us, powered by LiveChat

 Cybersecurity in Healthcare: Protecting Sensitive Data of Patients

-As healthcare systems increasingly adopt digital technologies, the industry has become a prime target for cyberattacks.
+Amidst the trend of digital health, healthcare systems increasingly adopt digital technologies, the industry has become a prime target for cyberattacks.
 In 2023, over 540 organizations reported healthcare data breaches to the Department of Health and Human Services (HHS), affecting more than 112 million individuals.
 Healthcare is now one of the most vulnerable industries, with an estimated 93% of healthcare organizations experiencing data breaches in the last three years.

 Here are some statistics regarding data breaches in healthcare as per the HIPAA Journal: